Digital Infrastructure Management Team

 - Develop innovative use of smart technologies in increasing disaster resilience of critical infrastructure systems

-- Engage with critical infrastructure operators (e.g. transport, water supply, food procurement, electricity generation, transmission and supply, health service providers) and disaster managers to develop innovative strategies and decision support systems for increasing disaster resilience of local scale critical infrastructure.
+- Engage with critical infrastructure operators (e.g. transport, water supply, electricity generation, transmission and supply, health service providers) and disaster managers to develop innovative strategies and decision support systems for increasing disaster resilience of local scale critical infrastructure.

 - Engage with communities to improve our disaster resilience.